lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 # 3 Installation

 The package is written in R language.

+To install from [CRAN](https://cran.r-project.org/), proceed as follows:

+    install.packages("dbGaPCheckup")

-To install, proceed as follows:
+To install the development version from [GitHub](https://github.com/), proceed as follows:

 1. Install and load the `devtools` package by issuing these commands: